 William Ricketts Sanctuary

-Concealed in a ferny inlet of Mt Dandenong is the William Ricketts Sanctuary, which features almost one hundred sculptures created by William Ricketts between 1934 and his death in 1993.
+Concealed in a ferny inlet of Mount Dandenong is the William Ricketts Sanctuary, which features almost one hundred sculptures created by William Ricketts between 1934 and his death in 1993.
 The ‘Forest of Love’ illustrates the affinity Ricketts had with Indigenous people and their relationship with Mother Nature.
 In addition to the sculptures, the park features archways, grottos and streams scattered around the lush mountain ash trees and tree ferns.

 Alfred Nicholas Memorial Gardens

-Coops Shot Tower
+Coop’s Shot Tower

 The Grampians National Park

 Located in Greater Melbourne, the Grampians offers a diverse range of scenery including sandstone mountain ranges and Aboriginal rock art dating back 22,000 years.
-Marvel at the tremendous panoramic view from The Pinnacle, scale The Balconies and see the wondrous MacKenzie Falls – Victoria’s largest waterfall.
-Popular with hikers, the area has a multitude of walking tracks including those that range from easy to the challenging.
+Marvel at the tremendous panoramic view from The Pinnacle, scale The Balconies and see the wondrous MacKenzie Falls – one of Victoria’s largest waterfall.
+Popular with hikers, the area has a multitude of walking tracks including those that range from easy to challenging.

 meet our Local Insider

 HOW LONG HAVE YOU BEEN A GUIDE?